kevintpeng/Learn-Something-Every-Day/UWaterloo/BIOL239: Genetics.md

 Kleinfelter's results from non-disjunction in female in Meiosis I or Meiosis II

 Kleinfelter's results from non-disjunction in males in only Meiosis I.

+**Aneuploid mosaics** like Turner's Syndrome result from mitotic nondisjunction
+- the centromere doesn't split so we can end up with a trisomic cell and monosomic cell
+- lagging chromatid at anaphase can be lost and cause monosomic cells
+- Turner's syndrome only works if you are an aneuploid mosaic

+Mosaicism involving sex chromosomes is called a **Gynandromorph**

+**Euploids** contain only complete sets of chromosomes
+- **Polyploids** carry three or more complete sets of chromosomes (more gene expression)
+- **Monoploids** are organsims which have one complete set of set, and are generally infertile
+- Note "somic" => aneuploid, "ploid" => euploid